triton-inference-server/developer_tools/README.md

 variety of useful operations in RAPIDS-Triton, including retrieving data from a configuration file and loading model resources.

+All of the following steps are written as if you were starting from scratch in creating this backend, but you can also just browse the files in this repo to see how the final version of the backend might look.

 ## 1. Getting Started

 It is strongly recommended that you start from the [RAPIDS-Triton template